ClementNerma/Rave/docs/master.md

 val num = 1000000;
 ```

 Underscores are simply ignored in the number.
-Note that you can't start or end a plain number by an underscore symbol.
+Note that you can't start or end a literal number by an underscore symbol.

 It's also possible to write numbers in alternative bases, such as hexadecimal, by starting the number with `0` and a base symbol: `d` for decimal (base 10, the default one), `b` for binary (base 2), `o` for octal (base 8), and `x` for hexadecimal (base 16).